dourouc05/OptimisationTeachingKit/README.md

     * flows
     * matchings

 It is distributed as a [LyX](http://www.lyx.org/) file (using branches to distinguish the exercises, hints for the students, and complete worked-out solutions), with figures (in the `book` folder) and Julia source code (in the `examples_julia` folder).
+[Have a look at the current version!](https://github.com/dourouc05/OptimisationTeachingKit/releases)

 ## How to contribute?